 Good luck and happy writing!

 - Your $20 reading fee allows up to two stories of 1,000 words or fewer each per entry.
-If submitting three stories, please put them both in a SINGLE document.
+If submitting two stories, please put them both in a SINGLE document.

 - We allow multiple submissions.
-Each set of three flash stories should have a separate submission accompanied by a reading fee.
+Each set of two flash stories should have a separate submission accompanied by a reading fee.

 - Flash Fiction only.
 1,000 word count per individual story is the maximum amount of words.